Skip to main content

 Biographical / Historical

 Lucille (Lucy) Lemmon was born on May 30th, 1916, in Kelloggsville, Michigan.
-Lucy's mother, father, and older brother, Wayne, were all very musical, playing instruments together reguarly.
+Lucy's mother, father, and older brother, Wayne, were all very musical, playing instruments together regularly.
 She was fond of nature and spending time outdoors.
-After graduating high school, Lucy attended Junior College in Michigan, majoring in Journalism.
+After graduating from high school in 1933, Lucy attended Junior College in Michigan, majoring in Journalism.
 Following that, she studied Social Work at Michigan State University on a Federal Emergency Relief Administration (FERA) scholarship, which she attributed to FDR.

 Apart from travel, Lucy enjoyed jazz and classical music, playing the flute, fishing, giving back to her community through volunteering with local elementary schools, clean-up crews, showing up at city council meetings, and participating in political campaigns, and environmental activism groups.